embeddedaddicted/OctoPi_GUI_Setup/README.md

 >> sudo reboot

+Your system will reboot with all the changes.

 ### Your Raspberry Pi - OctoPi is up and ready to use!

 ## Next: How to enable remote access to OctoPi using VNC: